Latest industry Trends Watch:

 Advertise with NAEDA > >

-The North American Equipment Dealers Association (NAEDA) and its affiliated associations are committed to helping dealers succeed.
+The Equipment Dealers Association (formerly North American Equipment Dealers Association) is committed to helping dealers succeed.

 Have you ever thought that a piece of your farm should be in the Smithsonian?

 The American Farm Bureau Federation announced a partnership Monday with the Smithsonian National Museum of American History to find items from farmers, ranchers and agricultural businesses for an American Enterprise exhibit that will open in spring 2015.